Things to do

 In the meantime, here is a taste of the many and varied activities on offer within reach of the villa.

 - You could eat out at a different restaurant in Seminyak every night - for months - and still not run out of options.
-Jalan Laksmana (also known as Jalan Oberoi and Jalan Kayu Aya) is Bali’s fashionable ‘Eat Street’, offering plenty of high-end restaurants including Sarong and Teatro Gastroteque.
-La Lucciola Restaurant is great for sunset drinks, as is The Woo Bar at W. While Ku Dé Ta is still the place to see and be seen, two newer beachclubs, Cocoon and Potato Head, are classy seaside alternatives.
+Jalan Laksmana (also known as Jalan Oberoi and Jalan Kayu Aya) is Bali’s fashionable ‘Eat Street’, offering plenty of high-end restaurants including Teatro Gastroteque.
+The Woo Bar at W is great for sunset drinks.
+Two newer beachclubs, Cocoon and Potato Head, are classy seaside alternatives.
 Then there's La Plancha, a rustic beach bar between Double Six and Gado Gado, which is very popular with good tapas, reasonably priced drinks, live music and DJ events.
 A short taxi ride will bring you to Sardine for elegant seafood, Métis for French Mediterranean cuisine, or to Hog Wild in Bali, famous for barbecue ribs and wicked Martinis.

 - Fashionistas, trendies and shop-a-holics should hot-foot it down to Seminyak, Bali’s most cosmopolitan enclave.
 Here, you can indulge for hours in the glut of stylish, chic boutiques selling designer ware and handcrafted jewellery.
 Exotic homewares are also a Balinese specialty, from gorgeous hand-crafted ceramics, to embroidered furnishings and all manner of ethnic curios and decorative pieces.